 4. Try divorce mediation

 If all else fails, but before rushing into expensive contested divorce litigation, opt for divorce mediation.
 An experienced, neutral divorce mediator can guide you and your spouse towards an amicable settlement.

 5. Separate your emotions from the process

 This might be easier said than done.
 Focus on the facts and outcome of the divorce rather than by allowing emotions to navigate the process.

 Divorce does not have to be a drawn-out financial and emotional nightmare.
 Appoint a reliable divorce attorney who strives to finalize divorces in an amicable manner without unnecessary litigation or delay.
 Click here

 for more great tips about choosing your divorce attorney.

 Considering an amicable divorce?

-Ilizna Esterhuyse, founder of iedivorce, is an admitted attorney of the High Court of South Africa, specializing in Divorce and Family Law matters.
+Ilizna Jackson (Esterhuyse), founder of iedivorce, is an admitted attorney of the High Court of South Africa, practising at Viljoen Y Attorneys, and specializing in Divorce and Family Law matters.
 Her fields of expertise and interest include Divorce Law, Family Law, Domestic Violence Law and International Divorce Law.
 Her vision is to demystify Family Law processes, helping good people in plain language and with great technology, to achieve remarkable results.